Proposed second Scottish independence referendum: Deficit

 The Government Expenditure and Revenue Scotland (GERS) statistics compiled by the Scottish Government estimated a public spending deficit of £15.1 billion in Scotland during the 2019–20 fiscal year.
 This equates to £1,941 per person or 8.6% of Scotland's GDP in 2019–20, while the actual figure for the whole of the UK was 2.5%.
 The EU has set a target for member states to have annual deficits of no higher than 3%, and the highest deficit figure of any EU member state in 2019–20 was 3% (France).
 The UK Government argues that this data proves that Scotland benefits from pooling and sharing of resources.
 The Sustainable Growth Commission recognised the issue of the deficit and recommended capping public spending increases at 1% below GDP growth.
 Even with this restriction on spending the report predicted that the deficit would not be under control for 10 years.

 In 2021 the annual GERS report revealed that Scotland's budget deficit had more than doubled during the pandemic.
 While public spending rose, tax revenue in Scotland fell to £62.8 billion, resulting in a record budget deficit of 22.4% of GDP in 2020/21, with the UK as a whole recording a deficit of 14.2%.
 The state spent £18,144 on average per Scot - £1,828 higher than the UK average.
 The Institute for Fiscal Studies concluded that, while Scotland's deficit is likely to drop as the pandemic ends, an independent Scotland would start life with a large structural deficit and would likely need to raise taxes and cut spending.

+By 2025, Scotland's budget deficit had reduced from the record high of the pandemic, but was still high: the annual GERS Report revealed that Scotland's budget deficit for 2024-25 was £26 billion, or 12% of GDP.
+The Fraser of Allander Institute attributed this to higher devolved expenditure in Scotland compared to the rest of the UK: public spending in and for Scotland had now risen to 55.4% of GDP, compared with 44.4% for the UK as a whole.